 Social insurance contribution by employer

-The employer should also withhold social insurance taxes (10%) from employees and submit returns electronically and by paper before the 5th day of the following month on a monthly basis.
+The employer should also withhold social insurance taxes (11.5%,capped at MNT 483,000 per month if an employee’s income exceeds MNT 4,200,000) from employees and submit returns electronically and by paper before the 5th day of the following month on a monthly basis.
 Payments should be made before the end of the month to the social insurance fund account.